LudvigEriksonBrangstrup/RESTful-embedding-API/README.md

 You can view the API documentation by navigating to the directory and opening the `index.html` file in your web browser.

+## Using Agent for Query Improvement

+By setting `use_agent = True`, you can enable the feature to improve queries using an agent.
+However, please note that the performance varies and may require tweaking of the prompt for optimal results.

 ## API Endpoints